nhs-england-tools/dotfiles/README.md

 # Or, re-apply everything from your local configuration
 chezmoi apply

+# To update the dotfiles from your fork from the current directory (not ~/.local/share/chezmoi), you can use
+chezmoi apply --source .
 ```

 If you’ve made changes to your `chezmoi.toml` or templates, or switched branches, you can also re-initialise: